How To Get Tickets To Pitti Palace

 You will have an app that will store all your vouchers and even send you reminders about your visits and meeting points (especially important if you are buying a guided tour).

-Another reason to use third party booking sites is that they may have more availability than the official website – this is especially true in case you are buying last minute tickets, and it is due to the fact that these companies buy tickets in bulk and count on cancellations.
+Another reason to use third party booking sites is that if you are looking for last-minute tickets they may have more availability than the official website.
+This is due to the fact that these companies buy tickets in bulk and count on last-minute cancellations too.

-There are many third party booking sites you can use to buy tickets and tours.
-My favorite are GetYourGuide, Tiqets, Walks of Italy and Viator.
+There are many third-party booking sites you can use to buy plain attraction tickets.
+My favorite are GetYourGuide and Tiqets.

 Join a guided tour of Pitti Palace

-Joining a guided tour is a great idea if you want to have a more in depth experience and add significance to your visit.
+Joining a guided tour of Pitti Palace is a great idea if you want to have a more in depth experience and add significance to your visit.

-The price of guided tours vary a lot depending on how long the tour lasts, and on whether the tour is a regular one, a small group tour or a private tour.
+The price of guided tours varies a lot depending on how long they last, and on whether the tour is a regular one, a small group tour or a private tour.

-Pitti Palace, Boboli Gardens and Palatina Gallery Tour – an excellent tour that also goes to Boboli Gardens and the Palatine Gallery.
+Pitti Palace, Boboli Gardens and Palatina Gallery Tour – This is my favorite overall tour.
+It is an excellent tour that also goes to Boboli Gardens and the Palatine Gallery.
 It lasts three full hours.

-Florence: Pitti Palace and Boboli Gardens Private Tour – a great option if you’d rather have a private tour.
+Florence: Pitti Palace and Boboli Gardens Private Tour – a great option if you’d rather have a private tour since you can go at your own pace and ask the guide whatever questions come to mind.

-Florence: Pitti Palace and Palatina Gallery Guided Tour – the most budget friendly option, it’s a greatly reviewed tour.
+Florence: Pitti Palace and Palatina Gallery Guided Tour – this is the most budget friendly option, however it’s a greatly reviewed tour so I highly recommend it if you have a smaller budget.

 Groups of more than 6 people, including the guide, are required to wear earphones and a microphone system, and to keep the voices low.
-The number of people in a guided tour cannot exceed 16 people.
+As per Pitti Palace internal regulations, the number of people in a guided tour cannot exceed 16 people – keep this in mind if you want to book a tour!

 Get the Firenzecard

-Another option you can try to get access to Pitti Palace is the Firenzecard.
-This Florence tourist card is an official museum pass which grants you access to many attractions in Florence, and that includes Pitti Palace.
+Another option you can try get tickets to Pitti Palace is the Firenzecard.
+This is an official museum pass which grants you access to many attractions in Florence, including Pitti Palace.

 You can buy the card on the official Firenzecard website or at the ticket kiosks scattered around Florence.
 If you book online, you can upload the card on your smartphone or print the voucher you receive via email.